-Board and Management (Cont'd) Management Description Chiraporn Kanistarath Chief Corporate Solutions Officer Responsible for synergizing Corporate Solutions teams' capacity to build the growth of Corporate Solutions' business for AIA Thailand.
-Auraratana Jutimitti Chief Partnership Distribution Officer Responsible for synergizing Partnership Distribution teams' capacity to leverage the relationship management with partners of AIA Thailand Dr. Christian Roland Chief Strategy & Digital Officer Responsible for leading the development and execution of corporate strategy as well as digital strategy to drive the digital transformation roadmap for successful adoption of digital technologies across the entire business.
+Management Description Chiraporn Kanistarath Chief Corporate Solutions Officer Responsible for synergizing Corporate Solutions teams' capacity to build the growth of Corporate Solutions' business for AIA Thailand.
+Dr. Christian Roland Chief Strategy & Digital Officer Responsible for leading the development and execution of corporate strategy as well as digital strategy to drive the digital transformation roadmap for successful adoption of digital technologies across the entire business.